Welcome to this month’s debt and money news. As usual, a lot has been going on in the world of…well debt and money.

 According to the BBC report, 75% of households won’t be affected by the rise as they’re currently living in bands A-D.

 Why the increase?
 Nicola Sturgeon has said the increase in payments would raise an extra £100m a year to go towards schools and education.

 There’s currently a council tax freeze in Scotland, that’s due to end in 2017.
 Then, councils will be able to raise council tax bills by up to 3% per year.

 Research from the National Children’s Bureau has shown that four million children are living in cold homes as a result of unaffordable energy bills.

-Around one in four homes are currently spending 10% of their income to ensure their homes are kept warm.
+Around one in four homes are currently spending 10% of their income to ensure their homes are kept warm (link unavailable).
 The number of homes living in fuel poverty looks set to increase during 2016 by 40%, with gas and oil prices expected to rise.

 Cold, damp and poorly heated homes can lead to illness and poor health conditions, causing children to need time off school.
 A separate study from fuel poverty charity National Energy Action also highlighted that around 117,000 people have died due to cold homes in the past four years.

 A campaign for more energy efficient homes and reduced fuel bills is in action.
 You can find out how to support it here.

 The old process involved filling out forms and submitting them to the court.
 You’d also have a court hearing to find out if your bankruptcy could go ahead.